ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 </center>
 </figure>

-* It is pretty clear to see that the average calories in increases with decreasing mood, and the average calories out increases with increasing mood.
+* It is pretty clear to see that the **average calories in increases with decreasing mood**, and the **average calories out increases with increasing mood**.
 While there is really no real science I can give here, I can say that I felt much better on days where I got a workout in and when I didn't eat so much that I felt like crap at the end of the day.

-More recently, in early August I became so fixated on losing weight that I found myself visiting the scale three or four times in a single day, often surprised when nothing had changed in two hours.
+More recently, in early August I became so fixated on losing weight that I **found myself visiting the scale three or four times in a single day**, often surprised when nothing had changed in two hours.
 I knew that weight was one of the biggest metrics that I wanted to track, but also that this daily tracking was morally killing me.
 I opted to forego the potentially useful data in favor of my sanity.
-I'm currently at a system where I just check my weight a few times a month and note it down rather than checking it every day.
+I'm currently at a system where I just **check my weight a few times a month** and note it down rather than checking it every day.

 ---
 <a name="conc"></a>
 # Conclusions

-I think health tracking has been an overall positive for me in the last year, and something which does not take a lot of effort, especially with advanced health - monitoring apps these days.
+I think health tracking has been an overall positive for me in the last year, and something which does not take a lot of effort, especially with advanced health monitoring apps these days.
 Still, it is important to note the negative toll that constantly monitoring your health can have on your ... well, health.
-As always, a good balance and trial and error are the best tools at your disposal.
+As always, a good balance along with trial and error are the best tools at your disposal.

 I hope that some of the thoughts and data above help you decide whether or not you want to start tracking your own health!